 A regular summer conversation, even with passing strangers, is to ask the number of swims someone has had.
-Then a game is played where, having counted the number of swims, they swap with great seriousness with whomever it is they’ve meet in the street or the bakalikos – the local minimarkets – their own personal number.
+Then you desperately hope to be able to name a higher figure then whoever it is you’ve just met in the street or in the bakalikos – the local minimarkets.

-My Greek and I, however, take off on a road trip heading inland instead.
+My Greek and I, however, are to take off on a road trip.
+Heading inland instead.

 First we take care to make sure we’re not setting off on a Tuesday: Tuesdays considered a day of momentous bad luck in Greece.
 Constantinople fell to the Ottomans on a Tuesday in 1453.
 Greeks have been wary of Tuesday ever since.

 I’m told many take the legend to heart and will do very little, hiding out, waiting for this grim day to pass each week, before even thinking of undertaking some sort of exertion or endeavor.